GAWAD-LAB-STANFORD/Bacteria_Pipeline/README.md

     - If your read 1 and read 2 fastq.gz files differentiate themselves by some pattern other than _L001_R1_001.fastq.gz and _L001_R2_001.fastq.gz or _R1_001.fastq.gz and _R2_001.fastq.gz or _R1.fastq.gz and R2.fastq.gz, use *--R1_suffix* and *--R2_suffix* options to let the pipeline know
     - If you don't want trimmomatic to run, add the *--skip_trimming* option
     - If you want to process RNA instead of DNA data, add the *--rna* option and the program will align the sequences using STAR instead of BWA
+    - If you want to also filter reads from Rhesus monkey, add the *--filter_rhesus* option
     - You can change the default minimum length for contigs that are kept from 5000 to a chosen number using *--contig_len_min*
     - If you want to use different kraken2 databases from the default, specify which ones you want to use with *--kraken_db_types*
     - If you want to use different BLAST databases from the default, specify which ones you want to use with *--blast_db_types*